swiftlang/swift-evolution/proposals/0441-formalize-language-mode-terminology.md

 ```

-The existing init method will be marked as `obsoleted` and `renamed`, allowing the compiler to provide a fix-it:
+The existing init method will be marked as `deprecated` and `renamed`, allowing the compiler to provide a fix-it.
+It will also be annotated with `@_disfavoredOverload` to disambiguate the new and existing init methods:

 ```
+@_disfavoredOverload
-@available(_PackageDescription, introduced: 5.3, obsoleted: 6, renamed:
+@available(_PackageDescription, introduced: 5.3, deprecated: 6, renamed:
 "init(name:defaultLocalization:platforms:pkgConfig:providers:products:
 dependencies:targets:swiftLanguageModes:cLanguageStandard:
 cxxLanguageStandard:)")